 From the Editors

 Recently there has been a proliferation of talk about Ramallah’s “bubble.”
 Based on the seeming contradiction between the quality of life there versus elsewhere in the occupied West Bank, popular accounts are rife with descriptions of bubbles emerging and bursting.
-The bubble language is pervasive but is not coherent.
+The bubble language is pervasive but it is not coherent.
 Some argue that the bubble is economic, poised to pop and thereby destroy Ramallah’s boomtown economy.
-Others contend that the bubble is an artificial force ...Keep Reading »
+Others contend that the bubble is an ...Keep Reading »

 Kareem Rabie is Harper Schmidt Fellow and Collegiate Assistant Professor in the Social Sciences at the University of Chicago.
 Previously, he was Senior Researcher and Marie Curie Fellow at the Center on Migration, Policy, and Society (COMPAS), and Research Associate at the Oxford Program on the Future of Cities at the University of Oxford.
 Kareem received his PhD in anthropology from the Graduate Center, City University of New York and his BA in anthropology from the University of Chicago.
 He is currently working on a manuscript based on dissertation research on new town development and the state building project in the West Bank, as well as beginning a new project on geographies of globalization under occupation, and the political economy of Palestine/China trade.